BuzzTrail/client-sdk-react/README.md

-# VAPI React Client SDK
+# BUZZTRAIL React Client SDK

 > ⚠️ **Beta Version**: This library is currently in beta.
 APIs may change and some features might be unstable.
 Use with caution in production environments.

 A modern React component library with embeddable voice and chat widgets built with Vite, TypeScript, and Tailwind CSS.
-Featuring seamless VAPI AI integration for voice conversations.
+Featuring seamless BUZZTRAIL AI integration for voice conversations.

 ## Features

-- 🎙️ **Voice Conversations**: Real-time voice calls with VAPI AI assistants
+- 🎙️ **Voice Conversations**: Real-time voice calls with BUZZTRAIL AI assistants
 - 💬 **Chat Interface**: Text-based conversations with markdown support
 - 🔀 **Hybrid Mode**: Seamlessly switch between voice and chat
 - 🎨 **Highly Customizable**: Themes, colors, sizes, and positions